- What is a cyber range

 Many different organizations take advantage of this environment, including the West Michigan Cyber Security Consortium (WMCSC), which performs red/blue teaming exercises in a simulated attack on a municipality.
 MCR also works with an NSA-accredited cybersecurity course and certification provider.

 For years, the most popular course offering is the Certified Information Systems Security Officer class, a five-day, 40-hour program.
 Some courses take advantage of MCR’s “Alphaville” simulated city, which features a virtual town with a library, school, and city hall.
-Each of Alphaville’s simulated sites has its own network, operating systems, and so forth.
+Each of Alphaville’s simulated sites has its network, operating systems, and so forth.

 The future of cybersecurity ranges